How to Spend 5 Days in Puerto Rico

-Puerto Rico is a gorgeous Caribbean island and a great destination for a girls’ trip.
-It is affordable and has a perfect balance of relaxation, adventure, and partying.
+Puerto Rico is a gorgeous Caribbean island and an excellent destination for a girls’ trip.
+It is affordable and perfectly balances relaxation, adventure, and partying.
 There are plenty of things to do in Puerto Rico.
-In 5 days, my friends and I were able to see and do a lot on the island.
+In 5 days, my friends and I could see and do a lot on the island.

 And if you’ve had any hesitations about visiting Puerto Rico after Hurricane Maria, let me be the first to advise you to throw all of your concerns out of the window!
 While restoration efforts across the island are not yet complete, the tourist areas and main roads were some of the first things to get rebuilt and are back to normal.

-Here’s a comprehensive recap of our 5 days in Puerto Rico that will help you explore some of the best attractions and authentic local experiences on the island.
+Here’s a comprehensive recap of our five days in Puerto Rico, which will help you explore some of the island’s best attractions and authentic local experiences.

 5-Day Puerto Rico Itinerary